wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-teams-dev/includes/3-exercise-deploy.md

 Notice the project contains a folder **teams** that contains two images.
 These are used in Microsoft Teams to display the custom tab.

 > [!NOTE]
 > You may notice there is no **manifest.json** file present.
-The manifest file can be generated automatically by SharePoint from the **App Catalog** site.
-However, at this time, this functionality is not fully operational.
+The manifest file can be generated automatically by SharePoint from the **App Catalog** site or you can create it manually.
+For more information on manual creation of the manifest file, refer to the documentation: [Create Microsoft Teams manifest manually for a web part and deploy it to Microsoft Teams](https://docs.microsoft.com/sharepoint/dev/spfx/web-parts/guidance/creating-team-manifest-manually-for-webpart).
 >
-> Alternatively, you can manually create the manifest file if you want to have more control over the default values SharePoint will create.
-For more information on this, refer to the documentation: [Create Microsoft Teams manifest manually for a web part and deploy it to Microsoft Teams](https://docs.microsoft.com/sharepoint/dev/spfx/web-parts/guidance/creating-team-manifest-manually-for-webpart).
->
-> Because the automatic generation and deployment of the Microsoft Teams manifest is not currently operational, you will manually create the Microsoft Teams manifest and package.
+> In this exercise you will manually create the Microsoft Teams manifest file so that you may get familliar with its contents.

 ### Manually create the Microsoft Teams manifest and app package